 Hunting for hernias…are they a common cause of pelvic pain in men?

-By: Elizabeth Akincilar, PHRC Cofounder Explaining to someone who has never heard of pelvic floor physical therapy what type of physical therapy I practice is always an interesting conversation.
+By: Elizabeth Akincilar, PHRC Cofounder Explaining to someone who has never heard of pelvic floor physical and occupational therapy what type of physical and occupational therapy I practice is always an interesting conversation.
 People usually assume certain things about my practice.
 Most assume I primarily treat older women with “bladder issues” and new moms.
-People are always surprised to find out that almost 50% …
+People are always surprised to find …

 Choosing the Right Tool for the Job: Scott’s Recovery from Pelvic Floor Dysfunction